mjohank/mjohank/README.md

 🌱 I am deeply immersed in the world of frontend development, constantly updating my skills to stay in tune with the latest trends and technologies in the field as of 2024.

 🎵 When I'm not buried in code, I love creating music.
 It's my way of expressing creativity and unwinding.
 Gaming is another passion of mine, offering both an escape and inspiration for my development work.
 I also love to read books.
-Preferably while soaking up the sun on a newly discovered beach or enjoying an Americano in a cozy cafe.
+Preferably while soaking up the sun on a newly discovered beach or while enjoying an Americano in a cozy cafe.

 👨‍👩‍👧‍👦 At the heart of my life are my two sons, a bonus daughter and my girlfriend through many years.
 They remind me daily of the importance of patience, learning, and the joy found in discovery.
 Balancing family life with my studies, I strive to lead by example, showing them the value of pursuing one's passion and lifelong learning.